indigo-dc/synergy-doc/doc/admin.md

 topic=conductor_synergy
 ```

-Perform these steps on the controller and compute nodes.
+Perform these steps on the controller node.

 ### Restart nova